szy-kenn/airness-airlines/README.md

 To install all dependencies, run:
 `pip install -r requirements.txt`

-The application requires `db.yaml` to be created on your local machine to connect to your own MySQL server.
+The application requires `db.yaml` to be present on your local machine to connect to your own MySQL server.

 **db.yaml** should contain:
 |  **KEY**  |      **VALUE**     |